-The parties specifically and explicitly requested a jury trial.
-PA0079-80.
 There is no dispute that no jury trial has ever been conducted.
 Instead, the district court sua sponte ordered the parties to submit a stipulation on the "legal issues" that the district court would decide on its own, prior to the jury trial.
 PA0221-222.
-The parties followed the district court's orders, and the stipulation specifically indicates that it is being submitted "as requested by the Court."
+The parties followed the district court's orders, and the stipulation specifically indicates that it is being submitted, "as requested by the Court."
 Id.

-This was an unprecedented proceeding, found nowhere in the rules of procedure, and it was interrupted in the middle when the Bankruptcy Court issued its automatic stay.
+This was an unprecedented proceeding, found nowhere in the rules of procedure, and it was allowed to continue even after the Bankruptcy Court's automatic stay of litigation was in place.
 The district court then used that interrupted and unauthorized proceeding, originally styled as limited only to legal questions, to nonetheless resolve factual disputes, apparently in lieu of and depriving the parties of the actual jury that they had requested.

 In ruling upon a request for a jury trial, the court's discretion is not unlimited.

 Walton v.
 Eighth Judicial Dist.
 Court ex rel.
 County of Clark, 94 Nev.
 690, 586 P.2d 309 (1978).
 Yet here, the district court sua sponte - there was no motion pending at the time - notified the parties that it intended to conduct a bench trial not on the equitable claims but "on the legal issues."
 This Court has held that "Nevada's jury trial right. .. does not require the district court always to proceed first with any legal issues."
 Awada v.
 Shuffle Master, Inc., 123 Nev.
 613, 621 (2007).